When Can Model-Free Reinforcement Learning be Enough for Thinking?: Policy Initialization Determines Emergence of Thinking

 \subsection{Thinking as a Policy Improvement Operator}

 One interpretation of \Cref{theorem:improvement} is that thought actions can function as policy improvement operators applied to a particular state.
 This interpretation is interesting as it aligns with the use of decision-time planning in RL to refine an agent's choice of action in a way that focuses computation on its current state \citep{sutton_2018_reinforcement}.
-While thought actions do not involve look-ahead search, \Cref{theorem:improvement} shows that their utility is also in providing local policy improvement. \Cref{theorem:improvement} shows this utility for the choice of a single thought action and we also present a corollary showing that if policy improvement produces a policy that thinks for consecutive steps in $s$ then each thinking step will further improve upon the action $\pi(s, \tau)$. \begin{corollary} Let $c$ be a thought action that leads from $\tau$ to $\tau'$ and $c'$ be a thought action that leads from $\tau'$ to $\tau''$.
-If, in some environment state $s$, the policy improvement step of policy iteration sets $\pi'(s,\tau) \leftarrow c$ and $\pi'(s,\tau') \leftarrow c'$, then $v_\pi(s,\tau'') > v_\pi(s,\tau') > v_\pi(s, \tau)$. \end{corollary} \begin{proof} The inequality $v_\pi(s,\tau') > v_\pi(s, \tau)$ immediately follows from \Cref{theorem:improvement} The inequality $v_\pi(s,\tau'') > v_\pi(s, \tau')$ follows from the same logic as the proof of \Cref{theorem:improvement} except applied to improving the policy in $(s, \tau')$. \end{proof}
+While thought actions do not involve look-ahead search with a model, \Cref{theorem:improvement} shows that their utility is also in providing local policy improvement. \Cref{theorem:improvement} shows this utility for the choice of a single thought action and we also present a corollary showing that if policy improvement produces a policy that thinks for consecutive steps in $s$ then each thinking step will further improve upon the action $\pi(s, \ts)$. \begin{corollary} Let $\ta$ be a thought action that leads from $\ts$ to ${\ts}'$ and ${\ta}'$ be a thought action that leads from ${\ts}'$ to ${\ts}''$.
+If, in some environment state $\es$, the policy improvement step of policy iteration sets $\pi'(\es,\ts) \leftarrow \ta$ and $\pi'(\es,{\ts}') \leftarrow {\ta}'$, then $v_\pi(\es,{\ts}'') > v_\pi(\es,{\ts}') > v_\pi(\es, \ts)$. \end{corollary} \begin{proof} The inequality $v_\pi(\es,{\ts}') > v_\pi(\es, \ts)$ immediately follows from \Cref{theorem:improvement}.
+The inequality $v_\pi(\es,{\ts}'') > v_\pi(\es, {\ts}')$ follows from the same logic as the proof of \Cref{theorem:improvement} except applied to improving the policy in $(\es, {\ts}')$. \end{proof}

-If each step of thinking in $s$ improves the policy, $\pi(s,\cdot)$, when should thinking terminate?
+If each step of thinking in $\es$ improves the policy, $\pi(\es,\cdot)$, when should thinking terminate?
 From the proof of \Cref{theorem:improvement}, we can see that thinking will terminate when the increase in value from thinking another step no longer compensates for the discounting of value caused by waiting a step to begin taking environmental actions.
-This observation connects the ``when to think" decision directly to the agent's objective to maximize its total reward.
+In this way, thought MDPs directly tie the ``when to think" decision to the objective of reward maximization.